· By Dr. Kaushal M. Kulkarni, M.D.

 How to Choose Eye Supplements

-What Are Eye Supplements?
+So, What Are Eye Supplements?

-What is a Healthy Diet and How Does it Relate to Good Vision?
+What is a Healthy Diet, and How Does it Relate to Good Vision?

 Now that we have your attention.
 It is time to explain what a healthy diet and active lifestyle is and how it relates to eye health.
 This might not come as a surprise to you, but a healthy diet is one that contains plenty of fruits and vegetables.
 It should also:

-- Emphasize whole grains, fat free or low fat dairy products
+- Emphasize whole grains, fat-free or low-fat dairy products

-- Include beans, eggs and nuts (meat should be limited)
+- Include beans, eggs, and nuts (meat should be limited)

 Again, the emphasis is on the help.

-How to Choose Vision Supplements
+So, How Do You Choose The Vision Supplements Right For You?

 Research on the benefits of vision supplements and their effects on the eyes is growing everyday.
 What these studies are showing is that it is wise to supplement your diet with a daily supplement that contains the following ingredients.